-Here are the steps about formatting hard drive with MiniTool Partition Wizard.
+Here are the steps for formatting the hard drive.

-1. Download MiniTool Partition Wizard and launch it to get its main interface.
+1. Launch MiniTool Partition Wizard to get its main interface.

-2. In the Disk Map, choose the partition you want to format, and then choose the Format Partitionfeature from the left panel.
-Or right-click the partition and then choose the Format
+2. In the Disk Map, choose the partition you want to format, and then choose the Format Partition feature from the left panel.
+Or right-click the partition and then choose the Format option.

 4. After going back to the main interface, please click the Apply button to complete these changes.